The Lord God then took the man and settled him in the Garden of Eden to cultivate and care for it.

 Students work with their teachers to manage the garden for the school.
-They practice sustainable living skills, and learn the food cycle, while caring for seedling, worms, and the soil.
+They practice sustainable living skills and learn the food cycle while caring for seedling, worms, and the soil.
 All students can participate in preserving food waste nutrients in the compost, starting seedlings, and helping to keep the beds weed free.

 Our students know the feel of healthy soil, the parts of a seed, but also how their choices affect the environment.
 Composting, waste free lunches and using the recycling bins are important practices for the stewardship of our planet.
-Care and respect for God’s gifts to us is at the center of our teaching.
+Care and respect for God’s gifts to us are at the center of our teaching.

 To become a Garden Volunteer please contact

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 If a brother or sister has nothing to wear and has no food for the day, and one of you says to them, “Go in peace, keep warm, and eat well,” but you do not give them the necessities of the body, what good is it?
-So also faith of itself, if it does not have works, is dead.
+So also faith, of itself, if it does not have works, is dead.

 Saint Francis students are encouraged to notice those things worth caring for: the younger child, the elderly, the sick, the friend, the parent, the lonely, the hungry, the poor, the animals, the plants and the earth.
-Encouragement here comes in the form of opportunities for action.
+The encouragement here comes in the form of opportunities for action.
 Each classroom has chosen a charity, the student council brings worthy causes to the student body, and the school has traditional annual drives.

 Our charities include: